-Traditional methods exist to form a moisture barrier between the foundation walls and your interior walls using at least 6-millimeter, commonly referred to as “six-mil”, polyethylene plastic from bottom of foundation mud sill to bottom of pressure treated bottom plate of interior wall.
+Traditional methods exist to form a moisture barrier between the foundation walls and your interior walls using at least 6-millimeter, commonly referred to as “six-mil”, polyethylene plastic from the bottom of foundation mudsill to bottom of pressure treated bottom plate of the interior wall.
 This method is designed for framing to sit on the plastic and against the foundation wall.
 The six-mil plastic creates the moisture barrier, but for insulation, you would rely on fiberglass batting to maintain desired temperatures.

 Create a Moisture Barrier & Insulate your Basement.

-Ask any Home Improvement Contractor, best practices to insulate your basement should always include spray foam or ridged foam.
+Ask any Home Improvement Contractor, best practices to insulate your basement should always include spray foam or rigid foam.
 Why?
-Because they both offer double duty, it can be used to create a moisture barrier and depending on the type of foam you choose can provide an R-Value of 3.6 to 8 per inch of thickness.
+Because they both offer double duty, it can be used to create a moisture barrier, and depending on the type of foam you choose can provide an R-Value of 3.6 to 8 per inch of thickness.

 How to Insulate your Basement with Ridged Foam.

 - Adhesive (Approved for use on Styrofoam products)

 Depending on the type of foundation in your basement, variations of this process may be used.
 For our purposes, we’ll assume your basement is poured concrete or cinder blocks, and the walls are reasonably plumb and straight.